robertmc0/modules-test/modules/compute/virtual-machines/README.md

 - Applies DSC extension if specified.
 - Adds data disks if specified.
 - Adds custom data if specified.
-- Adds Security Profiles if specified
+- Adds Security Profiles if specified.
 - Applies a lock to the virtual machine if the lock is specified.

 ## Parameters